mayallzObject/computer-science-quiz/README.md

 - [Project Kanban Board](https://github.com/mayallzObject/cool-trivia-front/projects/1)

-## **Introduction**
+## :clipboard:**Introduction**

-Hello!
-   My name is Ivaylo, and this is my 1st portfolio project.
-I made the "Cool Trivia Science Computer Science" quiz because I love science and the science I know the least about is CS.
+    I made the "Cool Trivia Science Computer Science" quiz because I love science, and the science I know the least about is CS.

-  Being part of the Philosophy Club at the university I learned the value of questions.
-So created this app. useing a Trivia API, and seleceted only the CS category of quitions.
+    Being part of the Philosophy Club at the university I understand the value of questions.
+I made this application using a Trivia API.

-  It's a fairly simple application made with the emphasis on learning new technologies and applying the skills that I required in the past few months.
+    It's a fairly simple application produced with the emphasis on learning new technologies( TypeScript + Material-UI ) and applying the skills that I've required in the past few months.

 ##  **Goals of this project**

-The main goal of this project is to gain experience in developing a full-stack app and learn new technologies.
+ 1. The main goal of this project is to gain experience in developing a full-stack app and learn new technologies.

-The app is fully responsive but styling is not final.
+        note: The app is not fully responsive and styling is not final.
         A new scoring system and category picker will be added in the new update.

 ### Objectives
-   - Practical applications of learned skills: react, redux, REST,
+   - Practical applications of learned skills:

+         ReactJS, Node(ES6), Redux, REST,

    - Implementation of new technologies.
+      1. TypeScript
+      2. Material-UI
    - Creating user stories, database models, and wireframes.
    - Practice with version control - branching and pull requests.